j-greig/cyclelovedesignco/_posts/2016-10-07-dont-make-it-about-you.md

 To quote UX designer Samuel Hulick on this:

-"People don’t buy products; they buy a better version of themselves" {Click to tweet this}
+> "People don’t buy products; they buy a better version of themselves"

 And I think the same holds true for service-based businesses too.

 Companies aren’t interested in what you do; they’re interested in how you can make them more awesome.